haslab/HAAP/README.md

 ./gameworker
 ```

-The resulting page is generated at `site/index.html`.
+The resulting page is generated at `_site/index.html`.
+Note that, by default, some browsers (such as Google Chrome) may block local JavaScript Web Workers for security reasons.

-Check the pre-generated result of this [gameworker](https://hpacheco.github.io/HAAP/examples/gameworker/site/index.html) example.
+Check the pre-generated result of this [gameworker](https://haslab.github.io/HAAP/examples/gameworker/site/index.html) example.

 ## plab